 Order Line 0330 123 4123

-New decking timber is usually pressure treated to protect the wood, making it resistant to harsh weather.
+New decking timber is usually pressure-treated to protect the wood, making it resistant to harsh weather.
 However, your decking will be exposed all year round meaning it will require treatment to protect it from the elements.
-In an open, sunny position the wood gradually fades, becomes grey and bleached due to UV rays, and small cracks develop in dry weather; these let in water when it rains.
+In an open, sunny position the wood gradually fades, becomes grey and bleached due to UV rays.
+Small cracks develop in dry weather which let in water when it rains.

-In shaded situations water may lay on the deck for long periods, especially in winter.
-This prolonged damp promotes the growth of algae, the timber then becomes green, slimy and slippery.
-Left untreated; the water penetrates further into the wood and cannot escape, as a result the wood may deteriorate and rot.
-Green algae can form in wet conditions on any deck in those areas which never really dry out: under pots, heavy furniture and barbecues.
-This retains water on the surface of the wood for long periods.
+In shaded situations, water may lay on the deck for long periods, especially in winter.
+This prolonged damp promotes the growth of algae, turning the timber green, slimy and slippery.
+Left untreated, the water penetrates further into the wood and cannot escape.
+As a result, the wood may deteriorate and rot.
+Green algae can form in wet conditions on any deck in areas which never really dry out such as under pots, heavy furniture and barbecues.

-Decking stains are more paint-like and will change the colour of your deck to whatever natural wood shade you desire.
-If the wood is stripped and cleaned thoroughly you should get good results with any colour.
-If deck timber is dark from previous treatments a light shade will not be successful in changing the colour.
-Ronseal Decking Stain colours, protects and waterproofs decking in one application.
-It is rainproof in just 90 minutes and dry in 4 hours.
-A range of natural wood colours are available from rustic pine to dark mahogany; all give excellent wear resistance to foot traffic and a scuff resistant finish.
-No blistering, flaking or peeling means your deck will stay looking good for longer.
+Decking stains are more paint-like and will change the colour of your deck to whatever shade you desire.
+If the wood is stripped and cleaned thoroughly, you should get good results with any colour.
+If deck timber is dark from previous treatments, a light shade will not be successful in changing the colour.